vectorgrp/sil-kit/docs/configuration/configuration.rst

      - Configuration concerning soft and hard timeouts for simulation task execution.

    * - :doc:`Tracing<tracing-configuration>`
-     - Describes relevant configuration aspects for the tracing features of the Vector SilKit.
+     - Describes relevant configuration aspects for the tracing features of the Vector SIL Kit.
 The TraceSinks and TraceSources used for Tracing and Replaying are defined here.

    * - :doc:`Extensions<extension-configuration>`
-     - Configuration of optional extensions to the Vector SilKit and where to find them.
+     - Configuration of optional extensions to the Vector SIL Kit and where to find them.

    * - :doc:`Middleware<middleware-configuration>`
-     - This optional section can be used to configure Vector VAsio, the middleware running the Vector SilKit.
+     - This optional section can be used to configure Vector VAsio, the middleware running the Vector SIL Kit.
        If this section is omitted, defaults will be used.